-The spectrum load balancing feature allows the APs in a cluster to be divided into several logical AP RF neighborhood called domains, which share the same clients.
-When the Spectrum load balancing feature is enabled, the Virtual Controller determines the distribution of clients and balances client load across channels, regardless of whether the AP is responding to the wireless clients' probe requests.
+In the Instant 6.3.1.1-4.0 release, spectrum load balancing is integrated with the client match feature.
+Client match allows the APs in a cluster to be divided into several logical AP RF neighborhood called domains, which share the same clients.
+The Virtual Controller determines the distribution of clients and balances client load across channels, regardless of whether the AP is responding to the wireless clients' probe requests.